 The Seattle-Los Angeles Coast Starlight also serves the stations between Seattle and Eugene, except for Tukwila and Oregon City; the Seattle section of the Empire Builder also serves Edmonds and Everett; and the Portland section of the Builder also serves Vancouver, Wash.
 The Vancouver, B.C. trains share VIA Rail Canada's Pacific Central Station with VIA's Vancouver-Toronto Canadian.

 Cascades services also share the Seattle and Tukwila stations with nine daily Sound Transit Sounder regional round trips between Seattle and Tacoma/Lakewood, and the Edmonds and Everett stations with four Seattle-Everett Sounder round trips.
 Sound Transit also has a multimodal station in Mukilteo, west of Everett, and Amtrak may also use this in the future.

-These trains will use a new station at Tacoma's Freighthouse Square complex adjacent to the Tacoma Dome Transit Center, with direct connections to Sound Transit's Sounder regional rail and Tacoma Link Streetcar, and Pierce Transit bus routes.
-This route is also currently used by Sounder trains between downtown Tacoma and Lakewood.
+Once the new route re-opens, these trains will use a new station at Tacoma's Freighthouse Square complex adjacent to the Tacoma Dome Transit Center, with direct connections to Sound Transit's Sounder regional rail and Tacoma Link Streetcar, and Pierce Transit bus routes.
+This route is also currently used by Sounder trains between Seattle, Tacoma and Lakewood.

 |To navigate through the site, just click on one of the links in our image map.|